 Clearwater Estate Planning Attorney

-Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer in Clearwater, Florida with more than 18 years of experience.
-Aga speaks fluent Polish, Italian and English and is an Attorney in Florida and Poland.
-Attorney Aga Piasecka obtained her Juris Doctorate Cum Laude from Stetson University College of Law in Florida and her Masters Degree in Law with Honors from Jagiellonian University in Poland.
-She also studied International Law in Holland.
-Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with all of your legal needs in Florida and Poland.
+Agnieszka “Aga” Piasecka, Esq. is an Estate Planning, Wills and Trust attorney / lawyer in Clearwater, Florida.
+Agnieszka has two Law Degrees from Florida and Poland and 20 years of combined experience from Poland and USA.
+Attorney Agnieszka Piasecka obtained her Juris Doctorate Cum Laude from Stetson University College of Law in Florida and her Masters Degree in Law with Honors from Jagiellonian University in Poland.
+She also studied International Law in Tilburg, Holland.
+Polish Attorney Agnieszka Piasecka is fluent in Polish, English and Italian and can assist you with your legal needs in Florida and Poland.

 Free Consultations & Flat Rates

 Aga offers Free Consultations and Flat Rates on creation of Wills and Trusts, Quit Claim Deeds and Powers of Attorney.
 Attorney Aga Piasecka’s Clearwater Law Office is conveniently located at 13575 58th Street North, Clearwater, Florida 33760 near the Saint Petersburg – Clearwater International Airport, Tampa International Airport, and the cities of Largo, New Port Richey, Tampa, Saint Petersburg, Sarasota and Bradenton, Florida.